kennytilton/primetimes/README.md

         (recur (inc p))))
     sieve))
 ````
 The efficiency?
-Propagating from x^2 insteda of 2x.
+Propagating from x^2 instead of 2x.
 See the comment for why this works.
 The rest of the code is Paul's:
 ````
 (defn primes [n]
   (let [max-factor (Math/sqrt n)